containers/podman/CONTRIBUTING.md

 If your patch fixes a bug in a specific commit, e.g. you found an issue using git bisect, please use the ‘Fixes:’ tag with the first 12 characters of the SHA-1 ID, and the one line summary.
+If the bug you are fixing also has a Github issue, please include that as well in a separate `Fixes:` line.
 For example:

 ```
 Fixes: f641c2d9384e ("fix bug in rm -fa parallel deletes")